Refinancing Your FHA Loan to a Conventional Loan

 • Asset statements

-To qualify for a Streamline Refinance, you must meet the following requirements:
+To qualify for a FHA Streamline Refinance, you must meet the following requirements:

 • You must already have an FHA-backed mortgage

-It’s also important to note that Streamline Refinancing continues the requirement for mortgage insurance, though UFMIPs are typically absorbed in the mortgage and are not paid in cash.
+Keep in mind that lenders may have their own specific requirements in addition to the above.
+It’s also important to note that streamline refinancing does carry the requirement for mortgage insurance, though UFMIPs are typically absorbed in the mortgage and are not paid in cash.

-FHA Streamline Refinancing applicants must demonstrate a valid reason for refinancing, which is determined by something called the Net Tangible Benefit.
-According to the FHA, this can be either:
+FHA Streamline Refinancing lenders must demonstrate a valid reason for refinancing, which is determined by something called the Net Tangible Benefit.
+A Net Tangible Benefit is a:

-• A 0.5% reduction of the principal and interest (P&I) of the mortgage payment, plus the annual MIP
+• Reduced combined rate of the principal and interest (P & I) of the mortgage payment, plus the annual MIP

-• A refinancing from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage
+• A change from an ARM to a fixed-rate mortgage

-Checklist: Is it a Good Time to Refinance FHA Loan to a Conventional Mortgage?
+Is Now a Good Time to Refinance My FHA Loan to a Conventional Mortgage?

-If you’re still not sure whether you should refinance from an FHA loan into a conventional mortgage, answer the following checklist questions to help you decide if it’s the right move.
+If you’re still unsure whether you should refinance from an FHA loan into a conventional mortgage, answer the following questions to help you decide if it’s the right move.

 1. What are my goals?

-If you’re looking to lower your monthly payments, or switch from an ARM to a fixed-rate loan, going into a conventional mortgage might be right for you.
-You may also be eligible to take advantage of a cash-out refinancing option with a conventional loan.
+If you’re looking to lower your monthly payments or switch from an ARM to a fixed-rate loan, going into a conventional mortgage might be right for you.
+You may also be eligible to take advantage of a cash-out refinancing option.

 2. Does refinancing make financial sense?

-If current interest rates are higher than your existing rate, or if the difference is negligible, refinancing into a conventional loan may not be worth the cost.
-You can use a loan calculator to estimate your monthly payments — just don’t forget about those upfront insurance costs.
+If current interest rates are higher than your existing rate or if the difference is negligible, refinancing into a conventional loan may not be worth the cost.
+You can use a loan calculator to estimate your monthly payments.

 3. What is the current value of my home?

 Most home values have risen over the years, giving homeowners more equity and making refinancing into a conventional mortgage an attractive option for homeowners.
-If you owe more on your mortgage than your home is worth, you can still refinance with an FHA Streamline.
+If you owe more on your mortgage than your home is worth, you may still be eligible for an FHA Streamline.

 5. Can I afford refinancing closing costs and fees?